Why Cats Leap Better than Cows

 Cows may occasionally jump over the moon, but they don't leap like a cat or pirouette like a ballerina...

-Jacqueline told me that when we are still, our muscles exude fuzz, or fascia build up, which grows between the muscle fibers, all the way deep down to the bone and binds them together, eventually turning into connective scar tissue.
+Jacqueline told me that when we are immobile for too long, our muscles exude fuzz, or fascia build up, which grows between the muscle fibers.
+This can go all the way deep down to the bone and binds them together, eventually turning into connective scar tissue.
 This is why you feel stiff when you wake up in the morning or after you have been sitting for too long.
 The only way to break this fascia build up is to stretch.
-Otherwise, the fascia build up will continue to accumulate and you will become stiffer & stiffer, as seen with the video cadaver.
+Otherwise, the fascia build up will continue to accumulate and you will become stiffer & stiffer, as seen with Gil’s video cadaver.
 Eventually it will pull your body out of it's natural physical alignment, just like the cooked silver skin on a roast or steak, and warp your "meat".
 Fascia buildup will also make you less inclined to even try to stretch or recover your nimbleness.
 PLUS it can permanent pull your body out of alignment and aid all the accumulative physical disorders normally associated with aging.

 This started me thinking.
 Cats stretch.
 They are the stretch masters!
 There is even a yoga pose based on the cat stretch.
 Cats are also excellent at relaxing.
 What a great combination to keep your muscles free of fascia build up!
 Relaxed muscles give better circulation and transport oxygen through your body.
 Tension stops that process.
 Stiffness promotes muscular tension.
 So... stretching every day does more than just keep us limber.
 This is a great tool to keep our oxygen & blood flow pumping AND to protect against aging stiffly.
 Wouldn't it be great to do the cat pose when you are 95?